Campaigners make last effort to save man with intellectual disabilities from execution in Singapore

 The letter stipulated only five members of Dharmalingam's family would be allowed to enter Singapore and would need to contend with a list of Covid regulations.

-Several family members who managed to get to Singapore and meet with Dharmalingam in Changi prison are "shocked" at his condition, Surendran said.
+Four family members -- his mother, brother, sister and a cousin -- managed to travel to Singapore and meet with Dharmalingam in Changi prison but were "shocked" at his condition, Surendran said.

 "They see a completely different person, they're not able to get through to him," he said.